At WETA, we have three different pathways into public broadcasting.

 Application deadline: March 31st

 - Fall Session: September – December

 Application deadlines are firm unless otherwise noted.
-All applications received before the deadline are considered in a comprehensive review that begins at the time of the deadline.
+All applications received before the deadline are considered for the upcoming session only.

 Applicants are contacted only if selected for an interview.